cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   enable: true
   title: Ready to play in a fun & drama-free way?
   image: "/images/discord_partner_full_logo_lockup_primary_black_rgb.svg"
-  content: 'Join our Clash of Clans & Clash Royale Community and experience the way
+  content: 'Join our Discord-Partnered Clash of Clans & Clash Royale Community and
-    Clash is supposed to be! '
+    experience the way Clash is supposed to be! '
   button:
     enable: true
     label: Discord